Skip to main content

 1. Click Add Task within the phase.

-2. Fill in task details.
+2. Fill in task details (title, assignee, due date, priority).

 3. Click Save.